jackjakarta/eventManager/README.md

   ```

 6. **Configure ENV variables:**
-- Setup your enviroment variables using the template at *.env.default*
+- Setup your environment variables using the template at *.env.default*

 7. **Run the Development Server:**